idubnori/pr-agent-wiki-conf/README.md

 Community version of [PR-Agent Wiki configuration file](https://pr-agent-docs.codium.ai/usage-guide/configuration_options/#wiki-configuration-file)

 # Why?
-[PR-Agent Wiki configuration file](https://pr-agent-docs.codium.ai/usage-guide/configuration_options/#wiki-configuration-file) feature is currently only available in the paid version ([PR-Agent Pro](https://www.codium.ai/pricing/))
+- [PR-Agent Wiki configuration file](https://pr-agent-docs.codium.ai/usage-guide/configuration_options/#wiki-configuration-file) feature is currently only available in the paid version ([PR-Agent Pro](https://www.codium.ai/pricing/))
+- Provides functionality to make it easier to set and manage common `extra_instructions`

 # How does it work
 Note: current support is `extra_instructions` config only

 1. Load `.pr_agent.toml` configuration from Wiki page
-1. Add `common_instructions` into each extra_instructions configs
+1. Merge `common_instructions` and the env `extra_instructions` with the Wiki config value
 1. Set each extra_instructions to environment variables

 # How to Use